AdobeDocs/campaign.en/help/v8/connect/ac-aep-landing-pages.md

     ![](assets/ac-lp-schema.png)

-## Add XTK options in Adobe Campaign {#xtk}
+## Add options in Adobe Campaign {#xtk}

 Once the connection of Adobe Campaign to Adobe Experience Platform has been configured, you need to add specific options into Adobe Campaign.
-This can be performed either from the Campaign console itself, or from a Script activity in your landing pages workflow.
+This can be performed either from the Campaign console itself, or from a **[!UICONTROL JavaScript code]** activity in your landing pages workflow.

 +++Configure options from the console